paigejulianne/picoorm/README.md

 ### Inherit the PicoORM class

 To begin working with tables, simply extend the **PicoORM** class, naming your class the same as the table name.
 For example, to work with a table called **users**, you would create a class called **Users** that extends **PicoORM**.
-(Note: if using MySQL or MariaDB, the class/table name is case insensitive.
-Other databases may be case sensitive.)
+(Note: if using MySQL or MariaDB, the class/table name is case-insensitive.
+Other databases may be case-sensitive.)

 ~~~
 class Users extends PicoORM {